nginxinc/nginx-s3-gateway/CONTRIBUTING.md

 ## Getting Started

-Follow our [Getting Started Guide](/README.md#Getting-Started) to get this project up and running.
+Follow the instructions on the README's [Getting Started Guide](/README.md#Getting-Started) section to get this project up and running.

 <!-- ### Project Structure (OPTIONAL) -->